python/mypy/docs/source/generics.rst

 .. code-block:: python

-   from typing import Callable, TypeVar
+   from typing import Any, Callable, TypeVar, cast

    F = TypeVar('F', bound=Callable[..., Any])